riskportal/network-tutorial/docs/7_advanced_plotting.md

 # Advanced Plotting

-Once you're familiar with RISK’s core plotting methods, layer multiple annotations, subnetworks, and styles to highlight specific biological themes.
-This section walks through advanced plotting features using a real-world example.
+Once you’re familiar with RISK’s core plotting methods, you can start layering annotations, subnetworks, and styles to highlight specific biological themes.
+This section walks through advanced features using a real-world example.

 ---